 Fast forward a few years to 2009 when my first biological son was diagnosed with ADHD.
 At that moment I chose to do things differently with him.
 Even though I felt I did the best I could for my oldest son, I knew there had to be a better way.
 For years I read and researched, took my son to psychologist and psychiatrists appointments, advocated for him, and basically tried to educate others in his life about ADHD.
-Three years ago, God laid the desire on my heart to help other parents in similar situations.
+Five years ago, God laid the desire on my heart to help other parents in similar situations.

 In January of 2015, I signed up for a class called “Simply ADD” through the ADD Coach Academy.
 My mind was blown!
 I thought I knew so much about ADHD, but I learned much more.
 There were days I would finish up my class call in utter sadness at what my son has to live with every day.
 I signed up for the Basic Training to become a certified ADHD coach and Fantastically Focused was born.
 Along with the Basic Training Program, I have also completed ADDCA’s Advanced Training Program and Family Coaching Program.
 In May of 2017, I passed my certification exam through the International Coach Federation and earned the credentials of ACC, Associate Certified Coach.
 My desire is to help parents and their children, adults, and anyone impacted by ADHD.

 I chose the name Fantastically Focused because ADHD is not a lack of focus at all.
 It is actually a lack of self-regulation and a developmental delay in executive functioning.
 If an ADDer is interested in a topic or task, you cannot tear them away from it.
 They get in “the ADHD zone” and are hyper focused, or what I like to call, Fantastically Focused.
 For my ADDer it is video games, LEGOS, a good book, a movie or TV show.
 Sound familiar?